microsoft/WindowsCompositionSamples/README.md

 ### ExpressionBuilder

-A set of C# classes enabling developers to build ExpressionAnimations in a more type-safe environment.
+A set of C# classes enabling you to build ExpressionAnimations in a more type-safe environment.

 ### Samples Native

-A native library used to access some lower level functionality that has no WinRT projections.
+A native library used to access some lower-level functionality that has no WinRT projections.

 ## Contributing